firasrg/autocare-rest-api/docs/architecture/overview.md

 ### Implementation (How?)

-The system achieves its objectives by leveraging modern web technologies and best practices in software development.
-The system is developed using [Spring Boot](https://spring.io/projects/spring-boot), a robust [Java](https://www.java.com/en/download/help/whatis_java.html)-based framework, and is designed with scalability, flexibility, and user experience in mind.

-The development process is based on the [12-factor](https://12factor.net/) methodology, ensuring it is a modern cloud-native application.
+By using [Spring Boot](https://spring.io/projects/spring-boot), a robust [Java](https://www.java.com/en/download/help/whatis_java.html)-based framework, designed with scalability, flexibility, security, persistence and more.
+The development process is based on the [12-factor](https://12factor.net/) methodology, ensuring it as a modern cloud-native application.

-The [REST](https://restfulapi.net/) API setup will follow the [**MVC pattern**](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) to maintain clear separation between the model, view, and controller layers. [**Domain-Driven Design (DDD)**](https://en.wikipedia.org/wiki/Domain-driven_design) will be used to distinguish competitive features from normal ones, ensuring the system focuses on delivering value where it matters most.
+The system is a [REST](https://restfulapi.net/) API, following the [**MVC pattern**](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), to maintain clear separation between the model, view, and controller layers. [**Domain-Driven Design (DDD)**](https://en.wikipedia.org/wiki/Domain-driven_design) will be used to distinguish competitive features from normal ones, ensuring the system focuses on delivering value where it matters most.

 To further clarify the system’s design, **[UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) diagrams** illustrate:
 - Actors, scenarios, and relationships;